-- has support in a school or setting because of special needs or a disability - has current involvement from other agencies such as health or social care - has an Education Health Care (EHC) Plan, a Statement of Special Educational Needs or a Coordinated Support Plan.
+- has support in a school or setting because of special needs or a disability

+- has current involvement from other agencies such as health or social care

+- has an Education Health Care (EHC)

+Plan, a Statement of Special

+Educational Needs or a Coordinated

+Support Plan.

 How do I start the MASO process?

-You should register your child with the Children's Education Advisory Service (CEAS) and send them copies of all the recent reports on your child.
-CEAS will forward the information to the relevant overseas school.
+You must register your child with the Children's Education Advisory Service (CEAS) and send them copies of all the recent reports on your child.
+For areas with SCE schools, follow the SCE admissions process.